spotfiresoftware/tibco-streaming-community/components/plane-tracker/src/site/markdown/index.md

 	![liveview web dashboard](images/planetracker2.png)

-* TIBCO LiveViewTM Web also includes a customized visualization card which can render a third party web site displaying the plane detail once you select a plane from the map or in card "Planes".
+* Spotfire LiveViewTM Web also includes a customized visualization card which can render a third party web site displaying the plane detail once you select a plane from the map or in card "Planes".
 Look for the custom card's resource file in src/main/liveview/lv-web/plugins/com.tibco.sb.ldm.web.plugins.queryiframe

 	![custom card](images/planetracker3.png)